Jess-M-Design/Mini-Game-Central/README.md

 Mini Game Central is a fun, interactive project that reflects my ability to combine visual design with JavaScript-based game logic.
 The platform is currently live and open to further additions, including more games, themes, and accessibility improvements.

-## 🚀 Next Steps

-- Expand the game library with multiplayer or puzzle-based challenges.

-- Integrate local storage to track scores or user progress.

-- Refactor to use vanilla JS or a modern front-end framework like React.

 ## 🔗 Visit Live Site
 👉 link: https://Jess-M-Design.github.io/Mini-Game-Central/public/index.html